verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] Nothing wrong with being a fat fuck.
 It's just not my aesthetic.
 - [ ] Don't lose those curves.
 Nothing good happens on a straight road.
 - [ ] Your job title sounds good at dinner parties
+- [ ] Give a fucking Ted talk about the scotch